 As the organization grew, Tracey needed a CMS that was easier and more secure to manage, and that presents a simple way for a user to update the resources and content that are on the website without breaking.

 If I had to make a comparison between the WordPress site and the Contentstack site, it would be that before I was driving a jalopy and now, I'm driving a Rolls Royce.Tracy MilliganExecutive DirectorThe Milligan Foundation

 A big appeal in choosing Contentstack as their CMS was its ability to accommodate a realtime, omnichannel resource map for domestic violence victims.
-Tracey points out, “The map that is hosted by Contentstack is the only interactive global map for violence resources on the Internet.”

-To understand the importance of this, Tracey explains that when a person is in a domestic violence situation and is forced to look for help, all the police have is a folding business card that may have half a dozen, 1-800 numbers on it for local resources.
+To understand the importance of this resource map, Tracey explains that when a person is in a domestic violence situation and is forced to look for help, all the police have is a folding business card that may have half a dozen, 1-800 numbers on it for local resources.
 There are not nearly enough shelters and beds.
 “Nine times out of ten when you get that card, and you start calling those numbers; you don't find any help.
 Everything is full, and if you try and find a shelter using Google, you need to click through each shelter and email them one by one,” laments Tracey.

 Now, you can go to The Milligan Foundation resource map and find help anywhere in the world.
 The organization's information, email addresses, and phone numbers are all in one place.
 Everything is linked so that you can send emails directly from the page.
 Twilio, another key sponsor is the service that provides the ability to make and receive phone calls, as well as send and receive text messages.
-Using Twilio’s integrated service with Contentstack, the site offers embedded 1-800 numbers that make it possible to call for free to get help without ever having to leave the site.
+Using Twilio’s integrated service, the site offers embedded 1-800 numbers that make it possible to call for free to get help without ever having to leave the site.